ocharles/blog/posts/2018-12-25-fast-downward.md

 A small example can be seen in the `moveRobotToAdjacentRoom` `Effect`.
-This will actually produce two operators - one to move from room A to room B, and one to move from room A to room B. The body of this `Effect` is (once we inline the definition of `modifyVar`)
+This will actually produce two operators - one to move from room A to room B, and one to move from room B to room A. The body of this `Effect` is (once we inline the definition of `modifyVar`)

 ```haskell